ROBOTIS-GIT/emanual/docs/en/software/rplus2/task.md

 ### Else If

-- This is used to check another conditional clause following an If statement.
+- This is used to examine another conditional clause when `IF` or `ELSE IF` statement is false.
-- An If statement must be used prior to Else If statement
+- `ELSE IF` block must be used after `IF` block or another `ELSE IF` block.
 - It is the same concept as the ‘Else If’ statement in C programming language.

-- The following in an example of using If to check whether a variable’s value is 100, and the using Else If to check whether the variable’s value is 50.
+- The following is an example of using If to check whether a variable’s value is 100, and the using Else If to check whether the variable’s value is 50.

   ![](/assets/images/sw/rplus2/task/roboplus_task2_070.jpg)